confluentinc/ksql/docs-md/tutorials/etl.md

 ### Join the streams together

-We want to create a unified view of the activity of shipped orders.
-To do that, we want to include as much customer information on each shipment as possible.
+The goal is to create a unified view of the activity of shipped orders.
+To do this, we want to include as much customer information on each shipment as possible.
 Recall that the `orders` collection that we created in MongoDB only had an identifier for each customer, but not their name.
-We'll use that identifier to look up the rest of the information using a stream/table join.
-To do that, we need to rekey the stream into a table by `id`:
+Use this identifier to look up the rest of the information by using a stream/table join.
+To do this, you must re-key the stream into a table by the `id` field:

 ```sql
 CREATE TABLE customers_by_key AS